Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Simulation Study

-In the third scheme, we tested the robustness of the REGMVST model by altering the noise term $\boldsymbol{e}_{i}$ to follow a matrix-variate generalized hyperbolic distribution.
+with $\nu = 5$, $\rho_{1} = 0.9$, and $\rho_{2} = 0.8$.
+However, in Scheme III, we tested the robustness of the REGMVST model by altering the noise term $\boldsymbol{e}_{i}$ to follow a matrix-variate generalized hyperbolic distribution \citep{thabane2004matrix}.
 In this case, the latent variable $W_{i}$ has no degrees of freedom, but two other associated parameters are present, while all other parameters remain unchanged.